Java Lab ExerciseIf more than one person is involved, list all the names(as part of the comments of

 homework.
 The first two exercises are 25 points.
 The third exercise is 50 points.

 Follow the commenting and coding convention, and the minimal class description

-.
-3. You will not be able to complete this exercise
+before doing this exercise.
+3. You will not be able to complete this exercise by

 project 1 and the final project.
 Bare necessities of a Computer Program.
 Classes